sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 	  ...
 ```

-<p class="cn" markdown="1">Now that we know we can instantiate classes from that namespace, let's dive into the code to inspect the `ExcelDataSet` type:</p>
+Now that we know we can instantiate classes from that namespace, let's dive into the code to inspect the `ExcelDataSet` type:

 ```c#
 namespace Microsoft.PerformancePoint.Scorecards